patrick-crawford/WEB422-Backup/notes/2019/jquery-review.md

 In the code above, we create new &lt;td&gt; elements for each of the properties that we want to show in the table - in this case: First Name, Last Name and Position Name (PositionName being a property of the "Position" object within the "employee" object).
 We can immediately invoke the **.text()** method because $(' ') returns a reference to the new object!

-This notion of chaining really starts to show it's value when we append all of the newly creaed &lt;td&gt; elements to a brand new &lt;tr&gt; element.
+This notion of chaining really starts to show its value when we append all of the newly creaed &lt;td&gt; elements to a brand new &lt;tr&gt; element.

 Lastly, we append the new row onto the tbody element and move onto the next employee.